 You are strongly encouraged to go beyond the "canon" of justice and peacebuilding to develop and utilize an archive of resources from organizers, activists, peacebuilders, justice leaders, cultural workers and theorists from around the world-as is appropriate to your project.
 This assignment should be the equivalent of a paper in the 2,000-2,500 word range (8-10 pages double-spaced).
 You will need to choose a specific "form" for this paper, such as a scholarly article, professional discussion paper, series of blogs, or public talk or presentation (e.g. the script of a talk to a specific audience; a powerpoint with the talking points written out in the notes section).
 This can also be presented in the form of a multimedia project (e.g. a web site), a video with an explanatory memo, a series of podcasts, or another creative format.
 Request and obtain permission in writing to use a nontraditional format before first drafts are due.
+The following summarizes the due dates for this assignment:

-Assignment Due Date Proposal: one-paragraph including your key Week 4, Friday, February 11 at 11:59 p.m. question, topic, and format.
+Assignment Due Date Proposal: one-paragraph including your key Week 4, Thursday, February 9 at 11:59 p.m. question, topic, and format.
 ET.
-Abstract and bibliography: summary description Week 9, Friday, March 18 at 11:59 p.m.
-ET. including goals, methods, and references.
+Abstract and bibliography: summary description Week 9, Thursday, March 16 at 11:59 p.m. including goals, methods, and references.
+ET.
 Essay final drafts.
-Week 16, Monday, May 2 at 11:59 p.m.
+Week 16, Monday, May 1 at 11:59 p.m.
 ET.
 Essay presentations.
-Week 16, Thursday, May 5 (in class).
+Week 16, Thursday, May 4 (in class).